-Each of the different vascular lesions has typical features on orbital imaging and this is very usefuldiagnostically particularly with venous anomalies and cavernous haemangiomas.
+Each of the different vascular lesions has typical features on orbital imaging and this is very useful diagnostically particularly with venous anomalies and cavernous haemangiomas.
 Vascular lesions are often merely observed with intervention required when significant signs or symptoms arise.
 If cavernous haemangiomas need removal, this is often achieved via a lateral orbitotomy approach.
 Capillary haemangiomas are treated if the lesions are cosmetically unacceptable or visually threatening.
-Methods of treatment include local or systemic steroids, oral Propranolol and surgery for circumscribed lesions.
+The mainstay management is systemic Propranolol administered under observation by paediatricians, which results in resolution of lesions in the vast majority of cases.
+Occasionally excision of the residual lesion may be required.